Close Button

 Please note: there is an additional filing fee of $100 applied to applications for Certificates of Eligibility received more than 24 months after the year-end of the claim.

-• A production must receive an OFTTC or OPSTC Certificate in order to be eligible for the OCASE tax credit.
+• If your animation or visual effects work on a production commenced before March 26, 2024, then the production must receive an OFTTC or OPSTC Certificate in order to be eligible for the OCASE tax credit.

-• Yes.
-For purposes of OCASE, an eligible production is one that has already been issued an OFTTC or OPSTC Certificate of Eligibility.
+However, if your animation or visual effects work on the film or television production commenced before March 26, 2024, then yes there is a timing issue.
+For purposes of OCASE, where your company began animation or visual effects work on a production before March 26, 2024, an eligible production is one that has already been issued an OFTTC or OPSTC Certificate of Eligibility.
 If you are a producer that will be applying for OFTTC or OPSTC and you have performed eligible animation or visual effects activities so you plan on applying for OCASE, you may wish to consider staggering your applications.
 Applicants for the OFTTC/OPSTC may apply to Ontario Creates as early as the first day of principal photography or key animation.
 OCASE applicants may only apply to Ontario Creates at the end of their fiscal year.
 If you have applied promptly, you will have your OFTTC/OPSTC Certificate of Eligibility in hand and it won’t hold up your OCASE application.
 Likewise, you may have contracted vendors to provide animation or visual effects services on your production.
 The processing of OCASE applications by those vendors for their work will be held up pending the processing and certification of your OFTTC/OPSTC.
 Producers are encouraged to communicate with their visual effects and animation suppliers as to when they file their OFTTC/OPSTC claims.

-• To receive the OCASE tax credit for computer animation and special effects activities on a production, the production must have been certified under the OFTTC or the OPSTC.
+• To receive the OCASE tax credit for computer animation and special effects activities where such work commenced before March 26, 2024 the production must have been certified under the OFTTC or the OPSTC.

 For the OFTTC, where principal photography began before November 1, 2022, a production must be broadcast on television, or shown theatrically.
 Productions shown exclusively on online platforms are not eligible for the OFTTC if principal photography began before November 1, 2022.